 - Limited structure — action items don't auto-assign to owners

-Method 2: Qureco — record, generate AI notes, and push to Notion in one app
+Method 2: Qureco — record, summarize, and push to Notion in one app

 How it works: Qureco captures system audio, summarizes, and ships to Notion